-CIVEA is the principal trade association representing civil enforcement agencies employing around 2000 certificated enforcement agents that operate in England and Wales.
+CIVEA is the principal trade association representing civil enforcement agencies employing over 1700 certificated enforcement agents that operate in England and Wales.

 CIVEA offer Corporate, Private or Public Sector categories of membership for enforcement agents and companies working throughout England and Wales.